dollerFrustrated with your scheduling? Try the easiest-to-use calendar app, made by and for maid service owners.

 • Legally usable

-In the US, tools like Trademark.io help you check whether a name is already trademarked.
-This step matters because using another business’s name, even unintentionally, can create costly legal issues.
+In the US, you can use tools like Trademark.io to check whether a name is already trademarked.
+This matters because using another business’s name, even unintentionally, can create costly legal issues.

-You’ll need your business name before filing a DBA (“doing business as”) or registering your company.
+You’ll need your business name before filing a DBA (“doing business as”) or registering your cleaning business.

 Step 3: Set Your Business Budget

 Budgeting is overwhelming, no matter where you are in your cleaning business.
-But everything comes back to your mindset — especially when it comes to money!
+But it all comes back to mindset, even when it comes to money.

 Before numbers, start with the right money mindset: